The Divine Mercy RC Primary School - Maths Curriculum Intent

 Throughout all key stages we use a Singapore teaching approach.
 The teaching of this approach mathematics develops pupils mathematical ability and confidence without having to resort to memorising procedures to pass tests - making mathematics more engaging and interesting.
 The Singapore approach supports the aims of the new national curriculum focusing on developing fluency, problem solving and reasoning.

-At the Divine Mercy, we will be using Maths No Problem to support mathematical learning within key stage one and two.
+At the Divine Mercy, we will be using Maths No Problem to support mathematical learning within all phases - EYFS, KS1 and KS2.
 Watch the maths no problem video below to find out more about the concrete, pictorial and abstract approach used throughout Maths No Problem.

 Teachers will ensure children achieve high standards by: